pendanyeh/Docker/README.md

 ### Prerequisites

-### 1. Basic Linux Knowledge
+### ✅ 1.
+Basic Command Line Skills
-Understanding of Linux file system, permissions, and common commands (cd, ls, cat, chmod, etc.)

-Experience with a terminal or shell

-### 2. Command-Line Familiarity
-Comfortable using the command line to execute and manage programs

-Familiar with text editors like vim, nano, or VSCode
+* You should be comfortable with:

+* Navigating directories (cd, ls, pwd)

+* Editing files (nano, vim, or using VS Code)

+* Running scripts and installing packages

+✅ 2.
+Operating Systems & Virtualization Concepts
+Understand how traditional applications run on OSes

+Know what virtual machines are (optional but useful)

+Learn the difference between VMs vs Containers

-### 3. Networking Fundamentals
+✅ 3.
+Networking Basics
-Basic concepts like IP addresses, ports, DNS, and firewalls
+What are ports and IP addresses

+What is localhost

-Understanding of HTTP/HTTPS protocols and client-server architecture
+Basics of client-server communication (e.g., HTTP)

-** 4. Software Development Basics
+✅ 4.
+Software Development & Deployment Basics
+Know what builds, environments, and dependencies are

-Familiarity with at least one programming language (e.g., Python, Java, JavaScript)
+Familiarity with package managers (e.g., npm, pip, apt)

-Understanding how applications are structured (frontend, backend, database)
+Concept of an application stack (e.g., Node.js + MongoDB)

-### 5. Version Control (Git)
+✅ 5.
+Understanding of Source Control (Git)
+You don’t need to be a Git expert, but you should:

-Knowing how to clone a repo, commit changes, and use branches
+Know how to clone, commit, and push

-### 6. Virtualization Concepts (Optional but Helpful)
-Understanding the difference between virtual machines and containers
+Be able to manage basic branches

+✅ 6.
+Familiarity with YAML & Configuration Files
+Docker and related tools (like Docker Compose or Kubernetes) rely heavily on configuration in YAML and .env files.

+✅ 7.
+Optional but Helpful: Linux Fundamentals
+Knowing basic file system layout (e.g., /etc, /usr, /var)

+Managing permissions

+Running services or daemons

+Once you're comfortable with these, start learning Docker with small projects—like containerizing a simple web app.
 With all that said, let's move on to the next lesson topic: